-FACULTY: Faculty of Mechanical Engineering CLASS TYPE: Lecture, Laboratory NUMBER OF HOURS: 30- lecture, 30 - laboratory ECTS: 5 SEMESTER: winter and summer CLASS LEVEL: 1 stage (Engineer), 2 stage (Master of Science) MINIMAL NUMBER OF STUDENTS: 8 should the number be smaller, the cou rse may not be opened LANGUAGE OF INSTRUCTION: English PRELIMINARY REQUIREMENTS: Materials engineering - basics, physics - basics CONTENTS: - Causes of structural failure of materials - the source of manufacturing a Non-destructive methods: macroscopic observations, ultrasonic tests, pl Non-destructive of unusual materials and constructions - case studies hased array, thermography, microC1, other ND1 methods Ron-destructive of unusual materials and constructions - case studies Mechanical testing of materials - Damage characterization and fractography analysis of materials - The relations between damage and structure of materials EFFECTS OF EDUCATION PROCESS: edge about NDT and mechanical tests methods of materials, relations between properties and structure of metals and composites, design the experimental tests of materials properties, can characterize the nature of damage of material The student understande: the role of the quality of the structure of mate rials and the needs for control of the structure.
-The student understands the importance of structureproperties relations. mais and the needs for control of the structure.
-The structure understands the importance of structure- LITERATURE (OPTIONAL): Greenhalgh E., Failure analysis and fractography of polymer composites, 2009, W Voodhead Publishing ASM Handbook Vol.: 1,2,4-7,15,16,21 Hodgkinson J.M., Mechanical Testing of Advanced Fibre Composites, 2000, Woo dhead Publishing TEACHING METHODS: combination of theory (lecture) and practice, group wo rk and reporting, individual project work and investigation ASSESSMENT METHODS: Lectures - final exam.
+FACULTY: Faculty of Mechanical Engineering CLASS TYPE: Lecture, Laboratory NUMBER OF HOURS: 30- lecture, 30 - laboratory ECTS: 5 SEMESTER: winter and summer CLASS LEVEL: 1 stage (Engineer), 2 stage (Master of Science) MINIMAL NUMBER OF STUDENTS: 8 should the number be smaller, the course may not be opened LANGUAGE OF INSTRUCTION: English PRELIMINARY REQUIREMENTS: Materials engineering - basics, physics - basics CONTENTS: Causes of structural failure of materials - the source of manufacturing and explo Non-destructive methods: macroscopic observations, ultrasonic tests, phased an Non-destructive of unusual materials and constructions - case studies Mechanical testing of materials Damage characterization and fractography analysis of materials The relations between damage and structure of materials EFFECTS OF EDUCATION PROCESS: The student knows: physics phenomena in non-destructive tests, knowledge about NDT and mechanical tests methods of materials, relations between properties and structure The student can: select and design strategy for non-destructive testing of metals and composites, design the experimental tests of materials properties, can characterize the nature of damage of material The student understands: the role of the quality of the structure of materials and the needs for control of the structure.
+The student understands the importance of structure-properties relations.
+LITERATURE (OPTIONAL): Greenhalgh E., Failure analysis and fractography of polymer composites, 2009, Woodhead Publishing ASM Handbook Vol.: 1,2,4-7,15,16,21 Hodgkinson J.M., Mechanical Testing of Advanced Fibre Composites, 2000, Woodhead Publishing TEACHING METHODS: combination of theory (lecture) and practice, group work and re- eporting, individual project work and investigation ASSESSMENT METHODS: Lectures - final exam.
 Laboratory - mark for report TEACHER (NAME, EMAIL CONTACT): Ph.
 D. Eng.
-Patryk Jakubczak, p.jakubc zak@pollub.pl
+Patryk Jakubczak, p.jakubczak@po llub.pl